Today I want to talk about a type of embroidery typical of North Central Ukraine, in

 Sometimes, as here, there is no black in the design, which is made up only of red and white.
 This is a chemise from the village of Zhuklia, somewhat northwest of the above two villages, still in Northeast Chernyhiw Province.

 Here is part of a tablecloth from the village of Masany, Chernyhiw Province.
 This illustrates another characteristic of the embroidery of this region.
-The design is based on outline worked in white to form frameworks.
+The design is based on outlines worked in white.

 At other times, the structure of the composition is completed in red and black, and the white is used for accents in the design.
 This chemise is from the village of Shyshkiwka, Koryukiw county, in far north central Chernyhiw province.